BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Designer.md

 * [Structural](http://www.wbdg.org/design-disciplines/structural-engineering)

 ## Other Built Environment Related Design Professions
-Examples of other design disciplines that are *commonly* associated with the built environment industry include but are not limited to:
+Examples of other design disciplines that are *commonly* associated with the built environment industry include (but are not limited to):

 * [Interior Designers](https://en.wikipedia.org/wiki/Interior_design)
 * [Landscape Architects](https://en.wikipedia.org/wiki/Landscape_architecture)